|4.5||102 Ratings | 84 Reviews|

 Tourist Places To Visit In Paris

 We read about it in the books, see it in movies and hear about how beautiful the city of Paris is.
 Even on its gloomiest days, the city is vibrant and exquisite.
-It is a tedious task to list down all the places one must visit in Paris.
+It is a tedious task to list down all the places one must visit in Paris, be it the Eiffel Tower or the Louvre, Montmartre or Notre - Dame de Paris.
 But here’s a list of tourist places you cannot miss seeing when in Paris.
 With its history, geography, and art, Paris is an experience to remember for everyone who steps foot here.

 The Eiffel Tower